the-cult-of-integral/discord-raidkit/README.md

 1. Head over to [the latest release](https://github.com/the-cult-of-integral/discord-raidkit/releases/latest).
 2. Download the EXE zip.
 3. Extract and run the executable in its directory.

+**Notice:** Some anti-malware may flag this project as harmful — especially any files that relate to Osiris, as this tool generates token stealers.
+If you are having issues with anti-malware constantly getting in the way of using this tool, you can create a folder, add that folder to the anti-malwares list of excluded search/scan locations, then place the Discord Raidkit files in said folder.
+This should allow Discord Raidkit to function correctly without interferance. **Do not randomly exclude every location on your computer!**

 ---